1934 Jammu and Kashmir Praja Sabha election: Constitution of the Praja Sabha

-on 31 May 1932 to make recommendations for establishing a Praja Sabha (literally, "Subjects' Assembly") in State.
+on 31 May 1932 to make recommendations for establishing a Praja Sabha (literally, "People's Assembly") in State.
 The recommendations came a year later with the proposal for a 75-member assembly in which 33 would be elected members, 30 would be nominated members and 12 would be officials.

 The 33 elected members would be further split across religious communities, with 21 seats allocated to Muslims, 10 to Hindus and 2 to Sikhs.

 With regard to provinces, the Kashmir province was allocated 16 seats (11 Muslim, 3 Hindu and 1 Sikh).
 The Jammu province was allocated 17 seats (9 Muslim, 7 Hindu and 1 Sikh).
 The Ladakh and Gilgit wazarats (districts) only had nominated members (2 and 1 respectively).
 The internal jagir of Chenani was allocated a nominated member.

 Political background

 Prior to the election, Sheikh Abdullah's position was said to be shaky.
 The most active members of the Muslim Conference party were in prison for having participated in the agitation.
 The younger members were in rebellion, and many joined a rival 'Azad' Muslim Conference started by Mirwaiz Yusuf Shah.
 Abdullah was suspected of having links to Ahmadiyyas and his marriage to the daughter of Englishman was also unpopular.
 Nevertheless he presented a moderate face of the party and the British government as well as the Maharaja's government was inclined to provide him encouragement.

 However, the government was not entirely cooperative.
 It is said to have promised that the political prisoners would be released prior to the election, but backtracked on it three hours before the deadline for nominations.
 Consequently, the Muslim Conference had to fall back on second-rate candidates.
 Abdullah was bitter: "The Kashmir Government wants to squeeze me [out] by pouncing upon me", was his caustic remark.

 The proposed Legislative Assembly did not meet the expectations of the Muslim Conference.
 Nevertheless, Abdullah persuaded his followers that they should participate in the elections "if only to show the extent of [the] popular support enjoyed" by the party.
 However, Chaudhry Ghulam Abbas, imprisoned in Udhampur jail, was steadfast in his disapproval.
 Finally, the general council of the party approved the move on 27 August 1934.

 Sheikh Abdullah campaigned vigorously and turned the tide in his favour.
 The main contest was in the city of Srinagar, where five Muslim seats were contested by Abdullah's Muslim Conference and Yusuf Shah's Azad Muslim Conference.